+Remuneration policy:

+- oversee the development and annual review of the remuneration policy, to recommend for approval to the Board, for all levels of employees, with a focus on executive directors and prescribed officers; - ensure that the remuneration policy is aligned with the Company's strategy and creates value for Spur over the long term; - monitor the implementation and administration of the remuneration policy; - establish formal and transparent procedures for developing, reviewing and amending the policy on executive remuneration;

+Remuneration packages and performance:

+- · determine remuneration packages for executive directors and prescribed officers including annual increases; - consider criteria to measure the performance of executive directors and prescribed officers in discharging their functions and responsibilities; - approve annual increase parameters which are then applied by the executive directors;

+Incentive schemes:

-- establish formal and transparent procedures for developing, reviewing and amending the policy on executive remuneration: - determine, agree upon and develop remuneration policies for all levels of employees, with a focus on executive directors and prescribed officers; - determine remuneration packages for executive directors and prescribed officers; - consider criteria to measure the performance of executive directors and prescribed officers in discharging their functions and responsibilities; - approve the award of LTIs to executives and employees; - review and approve all STI and LTI allocations and the terms thereof; - regularly review incentive schemes to ensure continued contribution to shareholder value: - ensure that appropriate principles, policies and practices are in place as a foundation for fair and responsible - recommend to the Board a fair and responsible organisation-wide remuneration policy which promotes the creation of value in a sustainable manner; - provide guidance to the Board as regarding NED fees; - oversee the development and annual review of the remuneration policy to recommend for approval to the Board;
+- approve the award of LTIs to executives and other participants; - review and approve all STI and LTI targets and vesting outcomes and the terms thereof; - regularly review incentive schemes to ensure continued contribution to shareholder value; - ensure that appropriate principles, policies and practices are in place as a foundation for fair and responsible remuneration:

-- monitor the implementation and administration of the remuneration policy; - authorise remuneration for executive directors and employees in accordance with the remuneration policy; - authorise employee and executive incentives taking into account personal and Company performance; - ensure that the remuneration policy is aligned with the Company's strategy and creates value for Spur over the long term: - approve the remuneration report on an annual basis; - undertake shareholder engagement; and - approve annual increases for all employees.
+Fair pay:

+recommend to the Board a fair and responsible organisation-wide remuneration policy which promotes the creation of value in a sustainable manner;

+NED fees:

+provide guidance to the Board for the setting of NED fees;

+Remuneration reporting and engagement:

+- approve the remuneration report on an annual basis; - undertake shareholder engagement; and review and approve any other remuneration governance matters (e.g. the application of the malus and clawback policy).

+Remuneration governance:

-On a secondary level, the social ethics and environmental sustainability committee may collaborate with the Remco and assist with the governance of remuneration-related matters.
-Such collaboration may be requested from time to time by either the Remco or the Board and may include undertaking reviews of Spur's remuneration practices to ensure the effectiveness of the remuneration policy in order to achieve ethical outcomes.
+On a secondary level, the social ethics and environmental sustainability committee collaborates with the Remco and assist with the governance of remuneration-related matters as well as setting and assessing appropriate ESG KPAs for inclusion in the leadership team's performance scorecards.
+Such collaboration may be requested from time to time by either the Remco or the Board and may include undertaking reviews of Spur's remuneration practices to ensure the effectiveness of the remuneration policy to achieve ethical outcomes.